Student Clubs and Organizations

 Kappa Alpha Mu

 Kappa Alpha Mu (KAM) is a photojournalism society designed to enhance photojournalism education at the University of Missouri.
-KAM has existed at MU for longer than anyone can remember and is affiliated with the student chapter of the National Press Photographers Association (NPPA).
+KAM has existed at MU or longer than anyone can remember and is affiliated with the student chapter of the National Press Photographers Association (NPPA).
 KAM/NPPA helps students with the challenges of gaining photojournalism experience and building a portfolio for their future careers.
 To help photographers gain real-world experience, KAM maintains an internship catalog with firsthand accounts of internship experiences.
 The organization also serves as a liaison between faculty and students in the Missouri School of Journalism’s photojournalism emphasis area.
 Anyone can join, whether you are a photojournalism student or not, and there are no membership dues.
 We have organizational meetings each semester, and we provide many services, workshops and resources.
+Find them on Instagram, Twitter, on in the KAM Facebook group.

 Kappa Tau Alpha